anismerchant/team-iguana-project/README.md

 * Single-page, dynamic warehouse inventory and tracking application, which displays upon user request:
   * A list of total inventory items;
   * A list of total available warehouses;
+  * A list of available items at a specific warehouse;
   * Individual inventory items;
-  * Warehouse locations;
+  * Warehouse locations.
-  * A list of available items at a specific warehouse.

 ### TECHNOLOGY STACK